Quick Take

 - Eagles

 In the early spring months, males will arrive first in the breeding regions.
-This allows them to go ahead and establish, as well as defend, their chosen territories.
+This allows them to establish and defend their chosen territories.
 Once the females arrive, pairs will form.
 This pair will work together to maintain the territory while also preparing and building their nest.
-The breeding pair will remain monogamous for the season, and though they may bond again in later seasons, they may take other mates the next year.
+The breeding pair will remain monogamous for the season, and though they may bond again in later seasons, they may also take different mates in subsequent years.

 They can have one or two broods per year, each one with anywhere from three to six eggs.
 The incubation period lasts 13 to 23 days, with hatchlings emerging helpless with sparse down.
 The nestling period lasts 14 to 17 days after this.